Tell us about Wattle Cafe and what inspired you to begin

 Other than yourself, what piece of Australia have you put into your business?

 The unintended consequence of our name was that people regularly assume we are a waffle cafe…so we have brought an Australian influence to an iconic American dish…the waffle.
 Our most famous dish is our cacao waffle avocado smash.

 What is next for your business?

 Expansion.
-We are soon to open our third Wattle Cafe near Grand Central Terminal at 52 Vanderbilt Ave (btwn 44th and 45th Sts).
+We are soon to open our third Wattle Cafe near Grand Central Terminal at 45 E 45th St (btwn Madison and Vanderbilt Ave).
 We are on an incredible journey thanks to the support of the truly remarkable people we have around Wattle.

 Do you have a special offer you would like to share with AWNY members?

 Get 20% off your order at any Wattle Cafe by quoting AWNY or Australian Women in New York.